skypjack/entt/docs/md/core.md

 wrapper is reconfigured when it's assigned a new object of a type other than the one it contains.

-There exists also a way to directly assign a value to the variable contained by an `entt::any`, without necessarily replacing it.
+There is also a way to directly assign a value to the variable contained by an `entt::any`, without necessarily replacing it.
 This is especially useful when the object is used in _aliasing mode_, as described below:

 ```cpp